How to Put Safety First When RVing

 - keep a cell phone on board,

-- keep windows and doors locked when you are inside of your coach,
+- keep windows and doors locked when you are inside of your coach or automobile,

 - lock doors when leaving your RV unattended even for just a few minutes,